Sami Landri

-Samuel Landry, also known by his (Note: Landry uses he/him pronouns out of drag and she/her pronouns in drag.) stage names Sami Landri and Mona Noose, is a Canadian Drag artist and social media personality of Acadian descent.
-He initially gained fame after a 2021 video of him as Sami Landri asking "As-tu un cigarettes?" went viral.
+Samuel Landry, (born July 24, 1998) also known by his (Note: Landry uses he/him pronouns out of drag and she/her pronouns in drag.) stage name Sami Landri, is a Canadian drag artist and social media personality of Acadian descent.
+He initially gained fame after a 2021 video of him as Sami Landri asking "As-tu une cigarette?" went viral.
 Sami, along with Barbada de Barbades, co-hosted a documentary series Drag! d'la tête aux pieds (2025) on TFO.
-She is also set to appear as a contestant on the sixth season of Canada's Drag Race.
+She placed joint third on the sixth season of Canada's Drag Race, as well as winning the Shark fan favourite award, and later returned to compete on the premiere season of Canada's Drag Race All Stars.

 Early life and career

-Samuel Landry grew up in Dieppe, New Brunswick in an Acadian family.
+Samuel Landry was born on July 24, 1998 and grew up in Dieppe, New Brunswick in an Acadian family.
 He began his performance career at the Capitol Theatre in Moncton and studied history and theatre at the Université de Moncton for three years before dropping out to become a full-time artist.
 His artistic interests are diverse, ranging from dance and visual arts to music and performance.
 Landry began performing in 2018.

-Landry co-founded the Acadian drag collective Haus of Ménage in the spring of 2019 alongside Tommy Desrosiers, Nick Després, and Xénia Gould.
+Landry co-founded the Acadian drag collective Haus of Ménage in the spring of 2019 alongside Tommy Des Rosiers (Rose Beef), Nick Després, and Xénia Gould.
 The collective aimed to fill a cultural gap by producing drag shows in French and Chiac, representing Acadian queer identity on stage.
-In 2020, Mona Noose won the title of Acadian Queen at the First Ever Acadian Drag Ball, organized by the collective.
+In 2020, under his former stage name Mona Noose, he won the title of Acadian Queen at the First Ever Acadian Drag Ball, organized by the collective.
 Haus of Ménage has toured across villages in New Brunswick, often presenting the first drag performances ever held in those communities.

 Landry has collaborated with Xénia Gould on several artistic projects over the years.
 In 2020, the two held an artist residency at the Galerie Louise-et-Reuben-Cohen in Moncton, focusing on performance art and exploring the queer and Acadian identities that shape his work.
 In 2021, Gould directed the short film Mona, starring Landry, which won the La Vague Award for Best Acadian Short Film at the Festival international du cinéma francophone en Acadie (FICFA).
 That same year, Landry relocated to Montreal to pursue new creative projects.